OOP vs. services for organizing business logic

 Then along came Rails

-I learned Rails and got my first programming job working on a Rails app of over two hundred thousand lines of Ruby code, plus React views.
+I learned Rails and got my first programming job working on a Rails app with 200k lines of Ruby code, plus React views.
 Suddenly things didnā€™t make so much sense anymore.
 I often didnā€™t (and still donā€™t) know where a piece of code belongs.
-Letā€™s even set aside React views and the duplication of backend logic that I find hard to resist when writing a React view.
-Letā€™s focus only on backend Ruby code: even there I find myself indecisive when trying to decide where to put a new piece of code.
+Letā€™s even set aside React views and the duplication of back-end logic that I find hard to avoid when writing a React view.
+Letā€™s focus only on back-end Ruby code: even there I find myself indecisive when trying to decide where to put a new piece of code.

-The most convenient place for that new bit of code is an existing Active Record model, but when Iā€™m crawling through a huge model Iā€™m reminded that maybe I should think hard about where to put this code.
+The most convenient place for that new bit of code is an existing Active Record model, but when Iā€™m crawling through a model over a thousand lines long, Iā€™m reminded that maybe I should think hard about where to put this code.
 So I turn to alternative places, but then Iā€™m faced with a jungle of service objects and variously-located POROs šŸ˜µā€šŸ’«

 I usually find a tolerable solution, but in the end I always wonder: where does business logic really belong? šŸ¤”